Amblyopia (Lazy Eye) Treatment

 How long does the Amblyopia (Lazy Eye) treatment at AccuVision take?

 The Amblyopia (lazy eye) treatment is usually around 30 minutes a session, completed at home 3 times a week, with a total of 30-50 sessions.
-It will take approximately 3 months to finish the Neurovision™ treatment and you are monitored by us in clinic at various stages on your journey.
+It will take approximately 3 months to finish the Neurovision™ treatment and you are monitored by us in the clinic at various stages on your journey.

 What are the costs of amblyopia treatment?

 Initial consultation £250.
-Treatment package costs are available and depend on your tailored plan, you can discuss your vision and history with one of our Clinical Team who will then be able to guide on costs.
+Treatment package costs are available and depending on your tailored plan, you can discuss your vision and history with one of our Clinical Team who will then be able to guide on costs.

 Book a Consultation